machinat/sociably/website/docs/dialog-script.md

 </>
 ```

-In the example, we check user's intent with `IntentRecognizer` in the `set` prop.
+In the example, we check intent with `IntentRecognizer` in the `set` prop.
 Almost any operation in the script can use a container to require services,
 including content nodes.